raganwald/raganwald.github.com/_posts/2016-04-25-hubris-impatient-sieves-of-eratosthenes.md

 "So what we want is an algorithm where we only have to check a composite's prime factors, and even then only those less than its square root."

-Bob looked a little glum.
+Ben looked a little glum.
 "Well, at least I'm hearing this from you and not from an interviewer trying to impress themselves by tearing me down!"

 They both laughed wryly.
 It's almost impossible to interview for tech jobs without encountering the phenomena of an interviewer who thinks the purpose of an interview is to make other people feel stupid.[^ridiculous]